Idaho Car Shipping: 2026 Costs & Routes

 Open carrier transport

-Open trailers cost less than enclosed ones for standard vehicle shipping.
-Your car stays protected while you save money with open transport.
-Reserve enclosed trailers only for high-end vehicles that need extra protection.
+Open trailers cost less than enclosed options.
+If your car doesn't need extra protection, open trailers provide significant savings.
+Reserve enclosed trailers for high-end vehicles that need weatherproofing.

 7